MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-availability-group-overview.md

 ## Multiple availability groups

 More than one AG can be created per Pacemaker cluster or set of servers.
 The only limitation is system resources.
 [An example is shown in the picture below where there are two AGs – LinuxAG and LinuxAG2].
-The AG ownership is shown by the Master, and in this case, both are owned by LinAGN1.
+The AG ownership is shown by the Master[, and in this case, both are owned by LinAGN1].
 Different AGs can be owned by different nodes; they do not need to all be running on the same node.

 ## Drive and folder location for databases